-The treatment plan for the GWSS infestation will be implemented from October 2018 through November 2019.
-This timeframe is necessary because once treatments are completed this year the post treatment monitoring will continue through October, then cease until warmer temperatures are achieved in the Spring of 2019.
-Monitoring for GWSS becomes ineffective when temperatures are below the flight threshold for this insect, which is about 65°F. Post treatment monitoring will resume in the Spring of 2019 and will determine the necessity of additional treatments.
-The plan will be implemented within a 200-meter radius of each detection site as follows:
+The treatment plan for the GWSS infestation will be implemented from August 2020 through November 2021.
+This timeframe is necessary because once treatments are completed this year the post treatment monitoring will continue through October, then cease until warmer temperatures are achieved in the Spring of 2021.
+Monitoring for GWSS becomes ineffective when temperatures are below the flight threshold for this insect, which is about 65°F. Post treatment monitoring will resume in the Spring of 2021 and will determine the necessity of additional treatments.
+The plan will be implemented within a 150-meter radius of each detection site as follows:

 - 1. Chemical Control.
-All properties with host plants within a 200-meter radius around each detection site shall be treated, if resident's permission is granted, according to the following protocol to control GWSS: - a.
-The pesticides Merit® 75WSP, 75WP, or CoreTect[TM], containing the systemic insecticide imidacloprid, will be applied to the root zone beneath GWSS host plants for controlling GWSS and providing long-term protection against reinfestation.
-Merit® 75WSP or 75WP will be applied as a foliar spray or soil drench, while CoreTect[TM] tablets will be inserted two to five inches below the soil surface and watered in to initiate tablet dissolution.
-CoreTect[TM] will be used in place of Merit® 75WSP or 75WP in situations where there are environmental concerns about soil surface runoff of the liquid Merit® formulations or for hosts that aren't listed on the Merit® label. - 2.
+Treatments will be made by ground equipment only and consist of applications to the rootzone of the hostplants to provide long-term, systemic protection against re-infestation of GWSS.
+Some properties may also receive a foliar treatment.
+All properties with host plants within a 150-meter radius around each detection site shall be treated according to the following protocol to control GWSS: - a.
+The pesticides Merit® 2F, 75WSP, 75WP, or CoreTectTM, containing the systemic insecticide imidacloprid, will be applied to the root zone beneath GWSS host plants for controlling GWSS and providing long-term protection against reinfestation.
+Merit® 2F, 75WSP, or 75WP will be applied as a foliar spray or soil drench, while CoreTectTM tablets will be inserted two to five inches below the soil surface and watered in to initiate tablet dissolution.
+CoreTectTM will be used in place of Merit® 2F, 75WSP, or 75WP in situations where there are environmental concerns about soil surface runoff of the liquid Merit® formulations or for hosts that aren't listed on the Merit® label. - 2.
 Biological Control.
 Biological control is a method of controlling target pests using other living organisms, such as predators, parasitoids, and pathogens.
 The biological control agents of GWSS used in PDCP are stingless, minute (1/16") parasitic wasps that specifically attack GWSS eggs (egg parasitoid).
 Female adult wasps deposit their eggs inside GWSS eggs and immature wasps develop inside the host eggs, with adult wasps eventually emerging from GWSS eggs.
 After mating, newly-emerged wasps search for GWSS eggs to lay their eggs.
 Through this repeated life-cycle, the parasitic wasps kill GWSS eggs and contribute to the suppression of GWSS populations.
 Depending on multiple factors, including but not limited to the proximity to other release sites and availability of parasitoids, additional biological control release sites may be used after treatments have been made.

-Pierce's Disease Control Program Amendment to Notification of Treatment Project PD-0001 Date Prepared - February 21, 2019 Page 2
+Pierce's Disease Control Program Notification of Treatment Project PD-0009 Date Prepared - July 30, 2020 Page 2